Mephi78/obsidian-help-de/de/Obsidian Publish/Security and privacy.md

 permalink: publish/security
 ---
 #TODO
-You can choose the notes you want to publish to [[Introduction to Obsidian Publish|Obsidian Publish]].
+You can choose the notes you want to publish to [[Obsidian Publish/Einführung|Obsidian Publish]].
 The rest of your notes stay safe in your vault.

 Only the notes you choose to publish are sent to Obsidian's servers, and any notes you unpublish are removed.